What is Historical Realism?

 Where it concerns the lack of neutrality the relativist is making the assumption that historians can’t be objective.
 However, there is no barrier that somehow makes it impossible for the researcher and historian to examine a body of statements, behaviours, and contemporary cultural institutions, and make sense of them (23).
 Part of the historians arsenal is to try and be as objective as possible when dealing with history.
 Yes, historians can make mistakes, sometimes become too familiar with their biases, and so on, but that doesn’t mean that we should throw out the baby with the bathwater.
 Rather, philosopher Daniel Little contends that “There are plentiful examples of scientists and historians whose conclusions are guided by their interrogation of the evidence rather than their ideological presuppositions.
 Objectivity in pursuit of truth is itself a value, and one that can be followed” (24).

 The relativist also argues that different historians may come to remarkably different conclusions from the same material.
 It is true that historians can differ, and we needn’t dispute this.
 But equally it is important to note the widespread agreement between historians that also exists.
 This is particularly helpful if the historians in agreement come from different theological backgrounds.
 There are certain historical facts that have been widely accepted by the majority of historians, for example, that Paul really penned several authentic letters in the New Testament, that Jesus really lived and ministered in 1st century Palestine, and so on.
-No matter how skeptical the historian is, these are facts that one could consider bedrock, they are undisputed, and they have been undisputed for.
+No matter how skeptical the historian is, these are facts that one could consider bedrock, they are undisputed, and they have been undisputed for centuries if not millennia.
 Why assume that this will change?
 After all, that some of the letters attributed to Paul are authentic has been held by scholars since the 16th century.
 That Jesus lived in 1st century Palestine is a fact affirmed for over 2000 years.
 It was affirmed by the early church fathers, by theologians and historians throughout history, and by all historians today.
 Why assume that these views will change?

 So, I think that in the absence of a defeater we are quite justified in our belief that history and historical facts can really be known.
 The relativist’s argument to the contrary is not a very good one.
 I assume most professional historians would agree with that.